-Kanye rants on politics and Beyonce, cuts show short
+Kanye rants on politics, cuts 1 show, cancels another

 Video shows stunned members of the audience asking if the show was really over, shortly after a chorus of boos erupted.

-Yesenia Miranda, from Sacramento, who was at the show in the Golden 1 Center, told CNN, "He's very ignorant.
+Yesenia Miranda, from Sacramento, told CNN, "He's very ignorant.
 People in our city work hard for our money and for him just to do that was disrespectful.
 Not only did he perform two songs he was also an hour and a half late."

 Baylee Poole, a student at California State University, was also disappointed.
 "Kanye talked about how feelings mattered in his speech but when he left the stage, he left us in the Sacramento crowd confused and frustrated," she told CNN.